 Goals, goals, goals.
 Someone, somewhere, is always talking about them . . . who sets them, how to set them, when to set them, how to reach them, even whether to set them at all.
 And now here I am, becoming one of those someones.
 I’m not going to talk about how to live your best life or out-perform your business competitor, though (which is good, because I don’t actually know anything about either of those things).
 What I am going to talk about is how Speech-Language Pathologists (SLPs) set goals for their clients in therapy, and about how clients can collaborate with their SLPs to set goals that are reachable, meaningful, and, above all else, functional in daily life.

 So, first and foremost, what’s the deal with SLPs and goals anyway?
 If you’ve hung out with any SLP for any amount of time, you’ve surely heard them get going about goals.
-While it is true that we tend to be a goal-oriented-Type-A lot, this really has little to do with our preoccupation withsetting (and hitting) targets with our clients.
-It is in fact our training, which teaches us that goal setting and monitoring are the means with which we can measure progress as we help a client remediate his or her area of deficit.
-Or, in simpler terms, the goal gives us an end game and a way to get there.
+While it is true that we tend to be a goal-oriented-Type-A lot, this really has little to do with our preoccupation with setting (and hitting) targets with our clients.
+It is, in fact, our training, which teaches us that goal setting and monitoring are the means by which we can measure progress as we help a client remediate his or her area of deficit.
+Or, in simpler terms, the goal gives us an endgame and a way to get there.

 The “how” of goal setting is part science and part art.
 As SLPs, we rely heavily on Evidence-Based Practice (I’ve talked about this here as well), and this is where the science comes in.
 We use what our science tells us about norms within the general population, the particular nuances of a given communication disorder, and known treatment methodologies and outcomes to develop a reasonable expectation for a client in therapy.
 The art comes into play when we think about our own clinical experiences, and the client themselves.